 In .NET languages, a delegate is a type-safe function pointer.
+Although the following code is given in C#, it could instead have been provided in Visual Basic.NET.

-Here is the declaration of a delegate type called Massage and a delegate variable called tMassage:
+Here is the declaration of a delegate type called Analyse, and a delegate variable called tAnalyse:

 '''

-delegate int Massage(string s);
+delegate int Analyse(string s);

-Massage tMassage = new Massage(StringLength);
+Analyse tAnalyse = new Analyse(StringLength);

 where StringLength is declared as:

 private static int StringLength(string pString)

 {

 return pString.Length;

 }

 '''

-The delegate variable tMassage now contains a pointer to the StringLength method.
+The variable tAnalyse now contains a pointer to the StringLength method.